North East Sight Matters

 To create an accessible safe environment for sight impaired children and young people to try different experiences that will inspire their creativity and encourage them to be more independent and self-aware on their life’s journey.

-We are accountable to any funder who gives us money and to any contractor or person who may buy our services.
-All directors have an extemporary track record in the field of visual impairment, and all carry an Enhanced DBS and receive up-to-date training in vital topics such as Safeguarding.
-We have professional body status and are very much part of national networks promoting ‘good governance and practices’.
+We are accountable to any funder who gives us grants and to any contractor or person who may buy our services.
+All directors have an extemporary track record in the field of sight-impairment, and all carry an Enhanced DBS.

 We engage with sight-impaired children and young people and their families who live in the North East.
 The areas we cover include Northumberland, Tyne & Wear, Co.
 Durham, and Tees Valley.